velascoluis/cnn-sentence-classifier-dev/observability/01_skew-drift_validator/README.md

 # KF Pipelines - Observability framework - Data drift validator

-This component exposes TFDV skew and drift validation as a component a reusable component
+This component exposes TFDV skew and drift validation as a component a reusable component.
+For detailed information, check the AnomalyDetection notebook in this folder

 ### Input data
 Interface of the component: